 After emigrating from England at the age of six, I grew up on a dairy farm in rural Northern Tasmania and then studied and worked in Computer Systems Engineering.
 Before theological study at Ridley College, Melbourne I spent a short time as a staff worker for Youth With A Mission.
 Together with my wife and family and a bunch of awesome people we were there at the beginning of the Connections community in the Anglican Parish of Burnie.
 I have been a domestic missionary, a curate, a village priest, a church planter, a cathedral cleric and general ecclesiastic.

 My aim is to explore and apply the gospel of Jesus in the real world, generously, prayerfully, joyfully, seriously.
-The task is ministry to God’s people, for the transformation of the church, towards impacting the world in ways that matter eternally.
+This is best done in, with, and among God’s people, towards our transformation in Christ, and for impacting the world in ways that matter eternally.

 Like the journeyman, the content of this blog is based on no claim of expertise or mastery.
 It is what all blogs are, a vehicle for thinking out loud.
 The content is unashamedly guided by myself – those things I find interesting, empassioning, or cathartic.

 These are public words, designed to be thoughtful and encouraging, and therefore also hopefully engaged, pushed-back at, and constructively challenged.
 This forum blesses me, and if it blesses others also, I am glad.

 This site is a record of developing opinion and thought.
 It is in that sense that this blog is a journey.
 There are some things that I have written that I no longer agree with, or which I would no longer express in that way.
 If this is particularly so I have added a disclaimer to these posts, but they are retained as I try to maintain old posts as an archive.